Jul 12 - Jul 12, 2017

 Hyderabad, Telangana 500046

 ACS on Campus is proud to host its program in conjunction with the 21st CRSI National Symposium in Chemistry, July 14-16.
-On Wednesday, July 12, join us at the University of Hyderabad for presentations on scholarly publishing and lectures on the latest innovations in science.
-Featured speakers include Prof. George Schatz, Editor-in-Chief of Journal of Physical Chemistry; Prof. Deqing Zhang, Editor of ACS Omega; and Prof. Brian S. Blagg, Associate Editor of Journal of Medicinal Chemistry.
+On Wednesday, July 12, join us at the University of Hyderabad in the UPE-Auditorium for presentations on scholarly publishing and lectures on the latest innovations in science.
+Featured speakers include Prof. George Schatz, Editor-in-Chief of Journal of Physical Chemistry; Prof. Deqing Zhang, Editor of ACS Omega; Prof. P. Shiv Halasyamani, Associate Editor, Inorganic Chemistry; Prof. Rinti Banerjee, Associate Editor of ACS Biomaterials Science & Engineering; and Prof. Kumar Biradha, Associate Editor of Crystal Growth & Design.

 Dr. George C. Schatz